pacurarmihaela/ComixScript/README.md

 # ComixScript
-Script for adding Comix to the MongoDB
+Script for adding Comix to MongoDB for it to be used in ComixWebsite.